unrealwork/axibase-collector/jobs/docker.md

 It may take up to 5 minute to initialize the Collector's database from the initial start.

-The Docker job should start executing immediately, even if collector user has not been created.
+The Docker job should start executing immediately.

 > On hosts with SELinux enabled, the container will run into a `permission denied` error when trying to read data from  `/var/run/docker.sock`.
 Switch to the Remote Collection option.
 Other alternatives: https://github.com/dpw/selinux-dockersock